-3.2.4(4) Sea ice
+1497 3.2.4.4 Sea ice

-Introduction
+1498 Introduction

-Sea ice is an essential indicator of climate change and variability in the Baltic Sea region.
-Not only does the existence of sea ice indicate the general severity of the winter due to its close correlation with winter air temperature, but, in addition, parameters such as the annual maximum sea ice extent of the Baltic Sea (MIB), duration of ice season, and maximum thickness of level ice have been monitored regularly in the Baltic Sea since the late 19th century.
-The MIB was observed even earlier.
+1499Sea ice is an essential indicator of climate change and variability in the Baltic Sea region.
+Not only does existence1500of sea ice indicate the general severity of the winter due to its close correlation with winter air temperature, but in1501addition parameters such as annual maximum sea-ice extent of the Baltic Sea (MIB), duration of ice season and1502maximum thickness of level ice have been monitored regularly in the Baltic Sea since the late 19th century.

-The BACC II Author Team (2015) concluded that all sea ice observations demonstrated large interannual variations, but with a long-term, statistically significant, trend to milder ice conditions that is projected to continue in future (Fig. 14).
-In this section, we review recent ice climate research in the Baltic Sea and provide updated figures on sea ice trends and projections that largely confirm previous conclusions.
+The BACC II Author Team (2015) concluded that all sea-ice observations demonstrated large inter-annual variations, but with a long-term, statistically significant trend to milder ice conditions that is projected to continue